 You’ve probably noticed that a little “boo” makes your heart beat faster.
 And perhaps you’ve seen that the people coming out of the haunted house are laughing as well as shrieking.
 We have these giddy responses for two reasons.

 Physically, our bodies and brains are being bombarded with chemicals.
 Adrenaline and dopamine speed up heart rate and blood pressure, flooding your muscles with oxygen to prepare you for fight or flight.
 But because we understand that these Halloween scares are safe, we get to enjoy that feeling of being pumped up rather than actually fighting or running away.

 It turns out that the context in which you get scared matters.
 You can’t really control your body’s reaction, but you can control how you think about what your body feels.

 Focus & the Benefits for Depression

 Fear, or at least worry, can also help your focus.
-A recent study monitored the experiences of about 90 college students who self-reported a variety of depression and anxiety symptoms.
+A monitored the experiences of about 90 college students who self-reported a variety of depression and anxiety symptoms.
 The study assigned the subjects tasks designed to increase their feelings of worry.
 MRI scans taken during the tasks showed less depressed brain activity, suggesting that depression was somewhat relieved, being taken over by “anxious apprehension,” or worry.
 This could suggest that worry helps you focus less on depressing thoughts.